ghc-proposals/ghc-proposals/proposals/0265-unlifted-datatypes.rst

          then UPair a a
          else UPair b b)

-  the unlifted argument is evaluated before before the application is beta reduced.
+  the unlifted argument is evaluated before the application is beta reduced.
 So call-by-value instead of call-by-need.

 * In a let binding ``let x = UPair a b in e`` ::